 Your brand voice guidelines help you build a better connection with your audience and serve as a way to streamline content creation.

 When your ideal audience member falls in love with your brand voice.
 “YES!”

-Instantly, your company becomes more efficient and your contact more impactful.'Why invest in creating your brand's tone of voice?
-According to a report from Lucidpress, brand consistency can improve revenue growth by 23% on average.' - @JuliaEMcCoy on building brand voice guidelines.
+Instantly, your company becomes more efficient and your communication more impactful.Why invest in creating your brand's tone of voice?
+According to a report from Lucidpress, brand consistency can improve revenue growth by 23% on average.
 Click To Tweet

 To begin, gather samples of your content and see where you stand at the start.
-Do any of your content choices make you cringe, and decide you could really use some work?
-Or, do any of your pieces (or even individual parts of them) make you sit up straight and think “That is what I want the brand to be about”?
+Does any of your content make you cringe?
+Or, do any of your pieces (or even individual parts of them) make you sit up straight and think “This is what I want the brand to be about”?

 Source: Content Marketing Institute